Characters: X-Men: 2000s Members

 - Energy Being: Very, very heavily implied.

-- Fire Breath: Though he can't turn it off and it caused him to lose his lower jaw.
+- Breath Weapon: Though he can't turn it off and it caused him to lose his lower jaw.

 - Handicapped Badass: He's lost most of his lower jaw and chest, but he's a competent fighter in spite of his injuries.